What super stapling means for your business

 We’re here to help

-If you have questions about super stapling and what it means for you, our team is here to help.
-Call our dedicated Employer Helpline on 1800 640 886 with your business ABN and login email address on hand to get started, or contact your Business Development Manager.
+If you have questions about stapling and what it means for you, our team can help.
+Simply call 1800 640 886 8am to 8pm (AEST) Monday to Friday.